Magnesium glycinate often promotes relaxation and may cause mild tiredness in some people because of its calming effects on the nervous system.

 The Potential Side Effects Related to Tiredness From Magnesium Glycinate

-While generally safe for most adults when taken within recommended doses, some individuals may experience side effects related primarily to its relaxing properties:
+While generally safe for many adults when taken within appropriate doses, some individuals may experience side effects related to its relaxing properties or to excess supplemental magnesium:

 To minimize these risks:

-Overall though, side effects linked specifically to tiredness tend to be mild compared with other sedative supplements or medications.
+Overall though, side effects linked specifically to tiredness tend to be mild for most healthy adults when magnesium glycinate is used responsibly.

 The Best Practices for Using Magnesium Glycinate Without Excessive Tiredness